Risk Factors for Preterm Birth. What risk factors do you have for premature birth?

 The specific causes of spontaneous preterm birth are not fully understood.
-However, there are several known risk factors.
+However, there are several known risk factors for preterm birth.

 While it is important to track these risk factors in every pregnancy, up to half of women who deliver prematurely have no known risk factors.1